-Blayney Shire Council Operational Plan and Delivery Program are the Shires Financial Guide to what gets delivered over the coming twelve months and the next four years, to you, our valued community.
+The Blayney Shire Council Delivery Program and Operational Plan is the Shire's Guide to what gets delivered over the coming twelve months and the next four years, to you, our valued community.

-There is a large amount of input that goes into this document, with our community giving us a large amount of feedback on the future direction of operational and capital expenditure, in the General fund as well as Sewerage and with Waste Management.
+There is a large amount of input that goes into this document, with our community giving us a large amount of feedback on the future direction of the Blayney Shire in the Community Strategic Plan, that cascades into this document for delivery by Council through operational and capital expenditure.